-- .11 drawings of quick-closing arrangements of the cargo containment system; - .12 diagrams of cargo heating and refrigeration systems and the heat transfer calculation; - .13 drawings of relief and vacuum relief valves of cargo tanks; - .14 diagrams of cargo pressure and temperature regulation systems; - .15 calculations of stresses in cargo and other piping containing cargo at a temperature below -110 °C; - .16 diagrams of piping relating to the use of cargo as fuel with indication of separate units of pipe joints, and of valves location and design; - .17 circuit diagrams of electric drives and control systems for a reliquefaction plant, liquefied gas refrigeration units, cargo pumps and compressors, an inertgas generation plant, fans of dangerous spaces and air locks; - .18 circuit diagrams of electric measurement and alarm systems; - .19 circuit diagrams of systems for automatic and remote disconnection of electrical equipment, for remote control over hull structure heating valves; - .20 drawings of electrical equipment layout; - .21 drawings of cable laying in dangerous spaces and areas; - .22 drawings of earthing for electrical equipment, cables, piping located in gas-dangerous spaces; - .23 justification of electrical equipment fitness; - .24 techniques for mechanical relief of stresses in independent cargo tanks; - .25 Failure Mode and Effects analysis (FMEA) (in accordance with IEC 60812 standard); - .26 an inspection/survey plan for the cargo containment system; - .27 cargo system operation manual in accordance with the requirements of Chapter 18 of the Code. - 4.2 General arrangement drawings or separate drawings are to demonstrate the layout of: - .1 cargo hatches (tank domes) and any other openings in cargo tanks; - .2 doors, hatches and any other openings into gas-dangerous spaces or zones (see 2.1, Part VII "Electrical Equipment"); - .3 vent pipes and air inlet and outlet locations of a ventilation system; - .4 doors, scuttles, companions, ventilating duct outlets locations and other openings in spaces of the superstructure and spaces adjacent to the cargo area; - .5 assumed break-down of cargo tanks into groups for cargo separation. - 4.3 The list of cargoes to be carried onboard a ship specifying their basic chemical and physical properties, as well as dangerous properties related to their carriage and storage, are to be submitted to the Register for consideration.
+- .8 drawings and descriptions of all systems and arrangements for the measurement of cargo amount and characteristics, and for gas detection (\); - .9 diagrams and calculations of drain and ballast systems in the cargo area, pump-rooms, cofferdams, pipe tunnels, spaces for independent cargo tanks, etc. (\); - .10 justification of fitness of insulating materials used in the cargo area, as well as data on the procedure of their manufacture, storage conditions, quality control techniques, the extent of a harmful effect of solar radiation, resistance to vibration and temperature (\\); - .11 drawings of quick-closing arrangements of the cargo containment system (\); - .12 diagrams of cargo heating and refrigeration systems and the heat transfer calculation (\); - .13 drawings of relief and vacuum relief valves of cargo tanks (\); - .14 diagrams of cargo pressure and temperature regulation systems (\); - .15 calculations of stresses in cargo and other piping containing cargo at a temperature below $-110 \,^{\circ}\text{C}$ (\\); - .16 diagrams of piping relating to the use of cargo as fuel with indication of separate units of pipe joints, and of valves location and design (\); - .17 diagrams of electric drives and control systems for a reliquefaction unit for cargo vapours, liquefied gas refrigeration units, cargo pumps and compressors, an inertgas generation plant, fans of dangerous spaces and air locks and functional diagrams of control systems for units as above (\); - .18 functional diagrams of electric measurement and alarm systems (\); - .19 functional diagrams of systems for automatic and remote disconnection of electrical equipment, for remote control over hull structure heating valves (\); - .20 drawings of cable laying in dangerous spaces and areas (\); - .21 drawings of earthing for electrical equipment, cables, piping located in gas-dangerous spaces (\); - .22 justification of electrical equipment fitness (\\); - .23 techniques for mechanical relief of stresses in independent cargo tanks (\\); - .24 Failure Mode and Effects analysis (FMEA) for electrical generation and distribution systems and associated control systems (refer to 2.1.4, Part VII "Electrical equipment") (\\); - .25 an inspection/survey plan for the cargo containment system (\); - .26 cargo system operation manual in accordance with the requirements of Chapter 18 of the Code (\). - 4.2 General arrangement drawings or separate drawings are to demonstrate the layout of: - .1 cargo hatches (tank domes) and any other openings in cargo tanks; - .2 doors, hatches and any other openings into gas-dangerous spaces or zones (see 2.1, Part VII "Electrical Equipment"); - .3 vent pipes and air inlet and outlet locations of a ventilation system; - .4 doors, scuttles, companions, ventilating duct outlets locations and other openings in spaces of the superstructure and spaces adjacent to the cargo area; - .5 assumed break-down of cargo tanks into groups for cargo separation. - 4.3 The list of cargoes to be carried onboard a ship specifying their basic chemical and physical properties, as well as dangerous properties related to their carriage and storage, are to be submitted to the Register for consideration. - 4.4 In addition to technical documentation specified in 4.1 the following technical documentation confirming that a ship complies with the requirements applying to ships with the distinguishing mark RLU and to a reliquefaction unit for cargo vapours shall be submitted to the Register prior to commencement of a ship's construction: - .1 technical specification of reliquefaction unit for cargo vapours (\\); - .2 calculation of required capacity for reliquefaction unit for cargo vapours considering thermal flows for each cargo tank (\\);